 Dalat attractions are a way to keep you appreciate the city of flower, here i have listed some of the must see, plus, some of the less visited so visitors refer and choose the favorite places while in the town.

-The art deco-influenced Bao Dai’s Summer Palace was constructed in 1933 and was one of three palaces Bao Dai kept in Dalat.
-The decor has not changed in decades, except for the addition of Ho Chi Minh’s portrait over the fireplace, but the palace is filled with artefacts from decades and governments past and is extremely interesting.
+Builders constructed the art deco–influenced Bao Dai’s Summer Palace in 1933 as one of three palaces Bao Dai kept in Dalat.
+The decor remains largely unchanged for decades, except for the addition of Ho Chi Minh’s portrait over the fireplace.
+The palace features fascinating artefacts from past decades and governments, making it an extremely interesting place to visit.

 Dalat’s pretty Crémaillère Railway station is now largely decorative.
-Railway enthusiasts and its a major yet well-worth-a visit tourist attraction in Dalat that will be interested in the old locomotives on display, including a Japanese steam train.
+Railway enthusiasts will enjoy visiting this major tourist attraction in Dalat, where they can see old locomotives on display, including a Japanese steam train.

-The gingerbread-style Dalat Cathedral was built between 1931 and 1942 for use by French residents and holiday-makers.
-It may not be a best things to do in Dalat, however, the cross on the spire is topped by a weathercock, 47m above the ground.
+French residents and holiday-makers constructed the gingerbread-style Dalat Cathedral between 1931 and 1942.
+Moreover, while it may not rank among the top things to do in Dalat, the cross on its spire stands out—topped by a weathercock positioned 47 meters above the ground.
 The church itself is rarely open outside of mass times.

-An unusual sight in Vietnam, the Dalat Flower Gardens were established in 1966.
-Flowers here include hydrangeas, fuchsias and orchids.
-Most of the latter are in special shaded buildings to the right of the entrance.
-All in all it’s a very nice and well-kept cross section of Dalat foliage, along with some crazy kitsch topiary.
+An unusual sight in Vietnam, the Dalat Flower Gardens opened in 1966.
+The gardens feature a colorful variety of flowers, including hydrangeas, fuchsias, and orchids.
+Moreover, most orchids grow in specially shaded buildings to the right of the entrance.
+Overall, the gardens showcase a well-maintained cross section of Dalat’s foliage, enhanced by playful and quirky topiary displays.

 Dalat’s climate has made it something of an education centre; before air-con it was one of the few places in Vietnam where it was possible to study without working up a sweat.
-Dalat University was founded as a Catholic University in 1957 by Hué Archbishop Ngo Dinh Thuc (the older brother of unpopular South Vietnamese President Ngo Dinh Diem, with the help of Cardinal Spelman of New York.
-It was seized from the church in 1975 and reopened two years later as a state-run institution.
+Hué Archbishop Ngo Dinh Thuc, with support from Cardinal Spelman of New York, founded Dalat University as a Catholic institution in 1957.
+However, the government took control of the university in 1975 and reopened it in 1977 as a state-run institution.

 The pink tile-roofed structures of the hilltop Domaine de Marie Convent, constructed between 1940 and 1942, were once home to 300 nuns.
 Today the remaining nuns support themselves by making ginger candies and selling the fruit grown in their orchard.
-The French-speaking nuns are pleased to show visitors around and tell you more about tourist attractions and places of interest or explaining the work they do for orphans, the homeless and handicapped children.
-A shop sells handicrafts made by the children and nuns.
-Mass is celebrated in the large chapel, Sun to Fri.
+The French-speaking nuns happily guide visitors around, share insights about tourist attractions, and explain their work supporting orphans, the homeless, and children with disabilities.
+Moreover, a shop offers handicrafts made by the children and nuns.
+The large chapel holds Mass from Sunday to Friday.

-The Du Sinh Church was built in 1955 by Catholic refugees from the north.
-The four-post, Sino-Vietnamese steeple was constructed at the insistence of a Hué-born priest of royal lineage.
+Catholic refugees from the north built Du Sinh Church in 1955.
+Moreover, a Hué-born priest of royal lineage insisted on constructing the four-post, Sino-Vietnamese steeple.
 The church is on a hilltop with beautiful views in all directions, making this a great place for a picnic.

 The hill-top Lam Dong Museum, housed in a lovely French-style villa, displays ancient stone artefacts and pottery as well as costumes and musical instruments of local ethnic minorities.
 It was once the abode of Nguyen Huu Hao, the richest person in the Go Cong district of the Mekong Delta and the father of Vietnam’s last empress.